-Based on DDM and adversarial learning, we add EMA based cross-domain separated self-training mechanism into the model and form the final ST-DASegNet.
-As shown in Tab.\ref{Tab7} and Tab.\ref{Tab8}, with our proposed self-training mechanism, the performance get further improved.
-From these results, it is clear that the models benefit from high-quality pseudo-labels, which suppresses the representation tendency on source annotated images.
-The results also show that our proposed self-training mechanism can efficiently incorporate with DDM and adversarial learning.
+Based on DDM and adversarial learning, we add EMA-based cross-domain separated self-training mechanism into the model and form the final ST-DASegNet.
+As shown in Tab.\ref{Tab7} and Tab.~\ref{Tab8}, with our proposed self-training mechanism, the performance gets further improved.
+From these results, it is clear that the models benefit from high-quality pseudo-labels, which suppress the representation tendency on source annotated images.
+The results also show that our proposed self-training mechanism can efficiently incorporate DDM and adversarial learning.